What is an e-Bike?

 In New Zealand an electric bike may be ridden on the road without a licence or registration as long as the power output does not exceed 300W.
 All the road rules associated with normal bicycles apply to e-bikes.
 As such, all e-Bikes must comply with the ASNZ Standards for safety.
 (Note that very few e-Bikes sold in the NZ market have ASNZS safety approvals).

 As has happened with battery operated power tools, there is a trend towards higher voltage motor systems for e-bikes.
-Most early e-bikes had 12V or 24V systems whereas the latest e-Bikes tend to use 48V systems.
-This means a lower current is required for the same power, which increases both efficiency and peak power.
+Most early e-bikes had 12V or 24V systems whereas many of the latest e-Bikes use 48V systems.
+Using a higher voltage has several advantages:

 Which Motor Type is Best – Hub or Mid?

-Many people ask this question – the answer is … it depends.
+Note many people ask this question – the answer is … it depends.
 If you need a bike that you are going to throw around a bit while riding more demanding trails then you should be looking at a mid motor bike.
-A mid motor bike will give you better balance as the weight of the motor is low and in the middle of the bike.
-If you are just going to ride on roads and light tracks then a hub motor could suit as the cost is generally significantly lower for a hub motor.
+A mid motor will give you better balance control as the weight of the motor is low and in the middle of the bike.
+If however you are just going to ride on roads and light trails then a hub motor could suit as there is no noticeable difference in the weight distribution for this type of riding.
+Also, the cost is generally substantially lower for a hub motor.

 Note that most hub motor e-bikes in NZ do not have torque sensing and instead have a (much cheaper) sensing system to detect movement of the pedals.
 This type of sensor is called a speed, or cadence sensor.
-The issue with speed sensors is that they are slow to react – taking at least half a revolution of the pedal before they kick-in.
+The issue with speed sensors is that they are slow to react – taking half to a full revolution of the pedal before the motor kicks in.
 They are also slow to switch the motor off, which can be a safety issue.
 They also cannot control how much power is being applied from the motor and simply apply full power (depending on the level of PAS selected) every time the sensor is activated.